hiroshiyui/epgrab/README.md

 ## Run

-You have to use DVB apps' \*zap utilities to set up your DVB receiver.
-Before that, use 'scan' utility to generate a channels list file.
+You have to use `dvbv5-zap` in `v4l-utils` to set up your DVB receiver.
+Before that, use `dvbv5-scan` to generate a channels list file.

 For instance:

-<code>tzap -F -c ~/channels.conf "公共電視 PTS"</code>
+<code>dvbv5-zap -c ./etc/dvb_channel.conf "客家電視"</code>

-Then you can run EPGrab's executable file 'epgrab' to grab DVB EPG data.
+Then you can run EPGrab's executable file `epgrab` to grab DVB EPG data.

 ## License